-Preparing your residency application can feel overwhelming, especially when you’re balancing exams, deadlines, and now the added requirement of the CASPer test.
+Preparing your residency application can feel overwhelming, especially if you’re applying to residency programs that require CASPer and balancing exams, deadlines, and additional application requirements.
 While CASPer may seem like one more hurdle, the good news is that you can absolutely learn how to master it with the right strategies and practice.
 Start by reviewing free sample CASPer questions to get familiar with the types of scenarios you’ll face.
 Then, strengthen your approach with proven CASPer prep tips so you can showcase the skills residency programs want to see.
 With focused preparation and the right guidance, you can increase your chances of earning a high CASPer score and securing the residency match you’ve worked so hard for.

 Disclaimer: CASPer stands for computer-based assessment for sampling personal characteristics and is claimed to be a trademark of McMaster & Acuity Insights (formerly Altus Suite).
 BeMo does not recommend, endorse nor affiliate with CASPer, Acuity Insights or McMaster and vice versa.
 BeMo only provides preparation services and practice tests.
 To take CASPer, contact Acuity Insights directly.